cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/videoplayer.md

 | handler         | Specify a callback, when the video player is about to playing or paused, it will be called.
 There is a parameter in the callback which indicate the state of played videos.|
 | customEventData | The user specifies that any string is passed in as the last parameter of the event callback |

-For more information, please refer to [Component.EventHandler Class](../../../api/en/classes/Component.EventHandler.html).
+For more information, please refer to the [Component.EventHandler Class](../../../api/en/classes/Component.EventHandler.html) documentation.

 ### Parameter of VideoPlayerEvent